samaneh-hesabi/Classification_KNN_Breastcancer-Dataset/README.md

 - Classification report
 - Confusion matrix
 - Detailed metrics (Accuracy, Precision, Recall, F1 Score)
-- Toy dataset predictions with confidence scores
-- Feature names used in the analysis

 # 1.6 Results Interpretation
-- The model provides both classification results and probability scores
+- The model provides classification results for the test dataset
-- Results are clearly labeled as Malignant or Benign
+- Results are classified as Malignant or Benign
-- Confidence scores are provided as percentages
+- Detailed metrics show the model's performance
-- All 30 features are documented for reference
+- The implementation uses all 30 features from the dataset